Updated for Pascha 2022

 The Lucky Egg by Anna Prokos follows a little boy named Billy as he and his family celebrate Greek Easter.
 The story focuses on family and fun.
 The grandparents help prepare the special foods to celebrate the feast.
 They all go to church to celebrate Pascha in the middle of the night.
 Billy’s family brings decorated candles from home.
 They shout Christ is risen! and Christos anesti!
 And then they return home to share their special Pascha breakfast.
 Read my full review of The Lucky Egg.

-If you already have all of those, check out these six exceptional multicultural Easter picture books.
+If you already have all of those, check out my my complete list of multicultural Easter picture books.
+There will be something there your little ones will love.

 Where to get books